nivraph/provider-jet-taikun/docs/alertingprofile.taikun.jet.crossplane.io.md

 `organizationId`: The ID of the organization which owns the profile.

 `organizationIdRef`: A Reference to a named object.

+* `name`: Name of the referenced object.<font color="red"> (Required)</font>

 `organizationIdSelector`: A Selector selects an object.

+* `matchControllerRef`: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.

+* `matchLabels`: MatchLabels ensures an object with matching labels is selected.

 `slackConfigurationId`: The ID of the Slack configuration to notify.
 Defaults to `0`.

 `slackConfigurationIdRef`: A Reference to a named object.

+* `name`: Name of the referenced object.<font color="red"> (Required)</font>

 `slackConfigurationIdSelector`: A Selector selects an object.

+* `matchControllerRef`: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.

+* `matchLabels`: MatchLabels ensures an object with matching labels is selected.

 `webhook`: The list of webhooks to notify.